 Imagine no more fights over homework, a child who is not cranky and tired after school, a child who enjoys reading, is happy to complete their work and has renewed self-confidence.

 Vision Therapy is not a replacement for reading tuition, remediation, or phonic awareness training.
 It does not “cure” dyslexia, ADHD/ADD or academic difficulties.
 So you might ask, then why do it?
 There are many good reasons.
 Even something that appears as “simple” as an eye-teaming problem can have a dramatic impact on both children and adults.
 Available concentration is “burnt up” by the need to concentrate on the mechanics of keeping the eyes aligned.
 Obvious symptoms are headaches, eye-strain or complaints of blur, however many people tend to suffer less obvious symptoms such as avoidance of near tasks, concentration loss and reduced reading fluency.
 Vision problems may be a primary barrier to learning or they may be a further burden to a child with other difficulties (such as ADHD).

-Further information is available at the College of Optometrists in Vision Development website: www.covd.org.
+Further information is available at the College of Optometrists in Vision Development website or Australian College of Behavioural Optometrists website.

-Also, see Jillian's story: www.jilliansstory.com and Dear Jillian for information about a young girl whose visual function improved significantly with vision therapy.
-A copy of this book is available for loan form Fitzroy North Eye Centre.
+Also, see Jillian’s story: www.jilliansstory.com for information about a young girl whose visual function improved significantly with vision therapy, and Fixing My Gaze by Susan R. Barry who used Vision Therapy to fix her eye turn.